 Edging isn’t just an erotic tool either.
 Not only has it been shown to give people stronger orgasms, but it can also help with premature ejaculation, erectile dysfunction and an inability to keep your head in the game during sex (aka distraction or a lack of mindfulness).

 There haven’t been a ton of scientific studies done on edging.
 But Kenneth Play, a kink expert and sex hacker, said edging comes from ancient Taoist, Chinese and Tibetan practices.
 “These traditions use this practice to retain energy and alertness and direct it toward the goals of their tradition.
 Staying aroused and in the game, whether sexually, emotionally or physically, is definitely a huge benefit [to better sex],” he said.

 Basically, you’re avoiding the post-sex refractory period that happens when someone ejaculates.
 When they pass into this phase, “their brain becomes unresponsive to sexual stimulation, so they are effectively on the bench when it comes to sex unless they are only stimulating their partner, and even then, they likely have less energy for this act,” Play explained.
 “By avoiding ejaculation, [people] can stay sexually responsive to their partners for longer.”

 Is edging healthy?
-Is it safe for penises?
+Is it safe?